Diketene/dotfiles/README.md

 [build of LLVM](./vscdotfiles/C/README.md)(in Chinese)

-**After that was some of my expreriences about wsl2 itself**:
+**Here are some of my expreriences about wsl2 itself**:

-1.It seems that it's hard to change the core dump default behavior of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
+1.It seems that it's hard to change the **core dump default behavior** of wsl if we want wsl executes our modified core dump settings as wsl begins its service.
 The default behavior is as followed:

 ```bash
 $cat /proc/sys/kernel/core_pattern
 |/wsl-capture-crash %t %E %p %s
 ```

-When we want to change the default behavior, it's widely known that we can use
+When we want to change the default behavior, it's widely known that we can execute

 ```bash
 if ! grep -qi 'kernel.core_pattern' /etc/sysctl.conf; then